variPEPS/variPEPS_Python/docs/source/examples.rst

        autosave_filename=f"data/autosave_square_chiB_{chiB:d}.hdf5",
    )

-This function call executes the main function of the library, the variational optimization run to obtain a good ground state candidate.
-The function has several option to adapt the optimization for different ansätze (for example the spiral iPEPS approach).
-In our example we just need to supply the initial unit cell, the function to calculate the energy expectation value and to allow to restore an aborted simulation a file name for autosaves of the optimization.
+This function call executes the main function of the library, the variational energy optimization to obtain a good ground state candidate.
+The function offers several options to customize the optimization for different iPEPS ansätze, such as the spiral iPEPS approach.
+In our example, we only need to provide the initial unit cell, the function for calculating the energy expectation value, and a file path for autosaving the optimization process, enabling the restoration of interrupted simulations.

 Evaluate the results
 ^^^^^^^^^^^^^^^^^^^^